William Gay (cornerback): 2010

 On April 16, 2010, he was signed to a one-year, $1.101 million contract by the Steelers.
 Gay did not start at cornerback until Week 11 against the Oakland Raiders, as Bryant McFadden had re-signed with the Steelers prior to the start of the season.
 After recording three solo tackles, Gay returned to start the next three games.
-On January 23, 2011, he started his first career playoff game and recorded two tackles in a 24-19 AFC Championship win over the New York Jets.
+On January 23, 2011, he started his first career playoff game and recorded two tackles and a 19-yard fumble return for a touchdown in a 24-19 AFC Championship win over the New York Jets.
 On February 6, 2011, Gay started in his first career Super Bowl.
 The Steelers went on to lose Super Bowl XLV to the Green Bay Packers with Gay finishing the game with two tackles and a pass deflection.

 He finished 2010 with 48 tackles, 40 solo tackles, a career-high 2 sacks, and 11 pass deflections in 16 games and 4 starts.